rpires71/milestone1/README.md

 - [ ] Teaching qualifications (e.g. PGCE, CPD) are easy to find and explained simply.
 - [ ] No technical jargon — use parent-friendly language.
 - [ ] Highlights subject-specific credentials (e.g. Computer Science).
-- [ ] A call-to-action guides users to the Bookings page.
+- [ ] A link to the Bookings page.
 - [ ] Navigation is easy to use for non-technical users.
 - [ ] The site is responsive across desktop, tablet, and mobile.

 **Tasks**

-- [ ] Add a heading like “Qualified Teacher & Subject Specialist”.
 - [ ] Provide short description of PGCE and CPD training in plain English.
 - [ ] Emphasise Maths and CS relevance.
-- [ ] Include a button or link: “Book a Tutoring Session”.
+- [ ] Include a button or link: “Bookings”.
 - [ ] Ensure menu links to other pages.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.